vasudevpooja/Socket-Programming-For-Video-Streaming/README.md

-# Socket-Programming-For-Video-Streaming
+# Socket Programming For Video Streaming

 ## Abstract:

 Upon client request, the server directs a video file to the client by sending the file into a socket.
 TCP socket connections are used in our project.
 Before sending the video file into the network, the file is segmented, and the segments are typically encapsulated with special headers appropriate for video traffic.

-## Flowchart for the Server and client process
+## Flowchart for the Server and Client Process:

 ![Account ownership flow](https://user-images.githubusercontent.com/76071184/187624753-e5006865-3973-4d1f-b371-8c96dfdae687.png)

-## Advantages of using Socket Programming
+## Advantages of Using Socket Programming:

 1) Using socket programming in TCP guarantees the delivery of data to the destination router, thus making it reliable.